NapsterInBlue/MoviesMetricsMusings/content/articles/2020-05_14 people over politicians.md

 And I burnt out hard.
 The few times I *did* talk to the people in NY, there was always concern and a confusion about why I wasn't asking for help.
 And appropriately, it'd take me a good while to respond to these emails because I was in a constant state of "absolutely slammed."
 But thanks to a steady diet of Red Bull and exisential dread, I was more or less managing, so I didn't make a fuss.

 Then the other shoe fell.
-Sometime around the back half of December, I think, both the CTO and the Reporting Director who hired me had moved to a totally different positions and we were even more short-handed.
+Sometime around the back half of December, I think, both the CTO and the Reporting Director who hired me had moved to totally different positions and we were even more short-handed.

 ### Righting the Ship